 Click on a question to see the answer

-I forgot to turn in my Honors Course Contract, my Statement of Academic Interest, or my Thesis/Senior Project Prospectus on time.
+I forgot to turn in my Honors Course Contract, Honors Experience Pre-Approval Form, or my Thesis/Senior Project Prospectus on time.
 Can I still submit it?

 Yes, these documents will be accepted late, within reason.
 Course contract forms, for example, are not accepted after the course has finished.
 Thesis/Senior Project Prospectus forms will not be accepted if you are within a month of graduation.
 Please note that late forms may result in the loss of your textbook scholarship, so it is advisable to turn the forms in on time.

-I don’t remember if I submitted an Honors Program form (e.g.: Course Contract, Statement of Academic Interest, Thesis/Senior Prospectus, Honors Experiences, etc.), or I want to double check what information I provided on the form.
+I don’t remember if I submitted an Honors Program form (e.g.: Course Contract, Thesis/Senior Prospectus, Honors Experiences, etc.), or I want to double check what information I provided on the form.
 How can I see what I submitted?

 When you submit a form, you are automatically emailed a copy of the information, as is any relevant faculty member whose email you provided on the form (e.g.: the instructor for a course you are contracting).
 You may also always check information you have submitted, by following these directions

-I am studying abroad; how can I submit my Statement of Academic Interest or my Honors Thesis/Senior Project forms?
+I am studying abroad; how can I submit my Honors Experience or Honors Thesis/Senior Project forms?

 These forms can be submitted online.
 If you cannot submit them during your time abroad, you may email the Honors Program office

 requesting an extension.